- What data is featured on this website?

 What are Oakland’s Campaign Finance Rules?

-*Candidates may accept this higher contribution limit ONLY IF they accept the OCRA expenditure ceilings by submitting the OCRA Form 301.
-If the candidate does not accept the expenditure ceilings then the limit for persons is $100 and the limit for broad-based political committees is $400.
+*Candidates may accept contributions at this higher limit ONLY IF they voluntarily limit their campaign spending.
+If the candidate does not agree to limit spending, the maximum for persons is $200 and the maximum for broad-based political committees is $400.

 “Person” means an individual, proprietorship, firm, partnership, joint venture, syndicate, business, trust, company, corporation, association, committee, and any other organization or group of persons acting in concert (OCRA 3.12.040).